jragbeer/Project-Euler/README.md

 Solving math problems using programming!

-So far - 56 / first 100 completed
+So far - 62 / first 100 completed

-Solutions solved with Numpy will be stated
+Solutions solved with Numpy will be stated.
+Some problems use the standard library (itertools, functools, etc.)